 - Medical expenses

 - Protection against claims from employees, vendors or others

 Public liability and general liability insurance do not include workers’ compensation or any type of insurance for if your employee is injured at work, or for injuries or damage to you.
 They also don’t include professional liability insurance or equipment or property insurance.

-Not surprisingly, public liability insurance cost is lower than general liability insurance.
+Not surprisingly, public liability insurance price is lower than general liability insurance cost.
 If you don’t need all the coverage that’s included in general liability, you might think twice about paying the extra each month.

 What’s the Difference Between a Public Liability Policy and Other Policies?

 Public liability insurance policy is vital for every small business owner or entrepreneur, but depending on your business you might need other insurance policies as well.
 Here are some examples you should consider:

 Public liability and property insurance are not the same thing.
 Public/general liability covers you if you cause damage to someone else’s property, but it doesn’t insure you for damage to your own property.
 Property insurance pays out for damage to your business equipment such as tools and computers or to your business premises and furniture.